marvinthang/cs2100-visualizer/README.md

 SVG was chosen over Canvas because datapath components and wires can be named, styled, highlighted, and clicked individually.

-This is useful for a fixed CS2100-style datapath because each wire and component has a stable meaning.
+For a fixed CS2100-style datapath, this makes each wire and component easier to target, highlight, and inspect.

 ## 11.3 Signal-based Datapath Simulation